More than 30 workers feared trapped after India tunnel collapse

 Local media, however, reported that up to 36 people were believed to be trapped in the tunnel, which partially collapsed at 4am on Sunday (22:30 GMT on Saturday) as a result of a landslide.
 Nearly 200 metres (14.8 feet) of the 4.5km (2.8-mile) long tunnel appear to have caved in, according to media reports.

-The incident occurred during a shift change at the Yamunotri national aighway in the Himalayan state when a group of workers were moving out and replacement workers were going in.
+The incident occurred during a shift change at the Yamunotri national highway in the Himalayan state when a group of workers were moving out and replacement workers were going in.

 The tunnel is being constructed between Silkyara and Dandalgaon to connect two of the holiest Hindu shrines of Uttarkashi and Yamnotri.